Leasehold vs freehold

-- With leasehold properties, the lease lasts for a fixed number of years and if the lease term ends without being renewed, possession of the property passes back to the freeholder.
+- With leasehold properties, the lease lasts for a fixed number of years and, if the lease term ends without being renewed, possession of the property passes back to the freeholder.
 This makes the property decrease in value as it nears the end of its lease.
-You don't face this problem with freehold property.
+You don't face this problem with a freehold property.

 - Freehold properties aren't subject to the various charges that a landlord can apply, which tend to be difficult to challenge.

-- In fact, freeholders don't have to deal with a landlord at all as they have overall responsibility for the property (or their share of the property).
+- In fact, freeholders don't have to deal with a landlord at all, as they have overall responsibility for the property (or their share of the property).

 Buying the freehold on your home

 Owning a property on a leasehold basis can be less advantageous for homeowners, so you may want to consider buying your property's freehold.